tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 # Insights and Findings

 ### Flight Volume Recovery (Europe)
 - Initial Decline: The data indicates a dramatic drop in flight volumes starting in February 2020.
 This aligns with the onset of the COVID-19 pandemic and subsequent travel restrictions.
+By April 2020, flight rates had plummeted to just 9.99% of 2019 levels, reflecting the severe impact of global lockdowns.
-- Gradual Recovery: From mid 2020, there is a noticeable uptick in flights, reflecting the gradual easing of lockdowns and an increase in seasonal travel, with some countries reopening their borders.
+- Gradual Recovery: From mid-2020, there is a noticeable uptick in flights, reflecting the gradual easing of lockdowns and an increase in seasonal travel, with some countries reopening their borders.
+By September 2020, flight rates had risen to 44.16% of 2019 levels, indicating the beginning of recovery.
 - Decline Phase: During late 2020, many countries began reintroducing tighter restrictions due to new variants and rising case numbers.
+Flight rates slightly fluctuated, maintaining levels around 30-40% compared to 2019, showing the unstable recovery trajectory.
 - Significant Increases: Starting from May 2021, flight numbers began to rise significantly as vaccinations became more widespread and countries gradually reopened their borders.
+By October 2021, flight rates reached 72.23% of 2019 levels, driven by increased passenger confidence and demand for travel.
 - Approaching Pre-Pandemic Levels: From July 2021 onwards, there was a strong upward trend, with monthly flights reaching 1 million and ultimately breaking 1.25 million by May 2022.
 This indicates that the industry is nearing full recovery, driven by pent-up demand and eased restrictions.
+By May 2022, flight rates were at 86.96% of 2019 levels, showcasing a robust recovery trajectory.

 ![Eu](https://github.com/user-attachments/assets/c6bd20d3-11f8-4adf-8d38-10be47bf9748)